yistLin/prove-it/_posts/2019-11-15-prove-that-god-the-spirit-is-embodied-in-the-bible-as-the-word-of-god.md

 ---
 layout: post
-title: "Prove that God the Spirit is embodied in the Bible as the Word of God"
+title: "Prove That God the Spirit Is Embodied in the Bible as the Word of God"
 tags: [Bible, Spirit, embodied]
 categories: ["The Word of God"]
 ---